WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-31-automatically-issue-ssl-certificates-and-use-ssl-termination-in-kubernetes.md

 description: Users expect HTTPS connection.
 Cert-manager can be used to automatically issue SSL certificates to your applications running in Kubernetes.
 ---

 [In my last post](/configure-custom-urls-to-access-microservices-running-in-kubernetes), I created an Nginx ingress controller and assigned different URLs to its public URL.
 The Nginx controller analyses the URL and routes the traffic automatically to the right application.
 The solution presented worked but only used HTTP.
-Nowadays, browsers show a warning when not using HTTPS and users also expect to have secure connections.
+Nowadays, browsers show a warning when the connection is not using HTTPS and users also expect to have secure connections.

 This post will show you how to configure a cert-manager and automatically issue certificates for your applications.